Return to top

 Fresh avocado halves on cutting board on white background.

-Blend: There are two methods for how to puree avocado.
-Blend the whole avocado in a small food processor or mash well with a fork (to make smashed avocado for baby).
-If you’re using a blender, I recommend a high powered blender to make this puree in bulk – like a Vitamix!
+Blend: When my babies were just starting solids, I used a fork to mash the avocado until completely smooth.
+If I wanted an ultra-creamy texture, I’d blend it in a small food processor or high-speed blender.
+Either way works!
+If you’re using a blender, I recommend a high powered blender to make the puree in bulk – like a Vitamix!

 Mashed avocado in a white bowl with a spoon.